postechdblab/postechdblab.github.io/_pages/internship.md

 We are currently recruiting multiple student interns on topics related to intersection of (data) System, Theory, and ARtificial intelligence.
 The applicants should have a strong background in computer science in general.

+For the available projects, please refer to [this one](https://drive.google.com/file/d/1B6ghlracZYfGlNkgoHDxS8B4KIpQm4YG/view?usp=sharing).

 Please fill [this application form](https://forms.gle/iHyReV6YQNdivn3f8) if you are interested.
 Your CV needs to contain various portfolios.
-You may refer to [this one](https://drive.google.com/file/d/1g1v7le9wb_8E4jj9GeexC-PT8zdz-KeI/view?usp=sharing).

-## Possible topics

-- Implementation of a component in a distributed graph database system (System)
-- Extending a large language model with an external database (NLP)
-- Implementation of a component in a GPU DBMS (System)
-- Anomaly detection (AI)
-- Development of an AI-powered optimizer for graph DBMS (AI+System)
-- Anomaly explanation using deep learning model (AI)
-- Implementation of graph partitioning algorithm using hash trie data structure (System)
-- Multi-modal vector index (AI + System)